Chicago police: 13 wounded in shooting at memorial party

 The shooting comes as the city has been on the verge of closing out 2019 with sizable drops in shootings and homicides for the third straight year.
 Through roughly mid-December, about 475 people were killed, compared with 549 in 2018, which is a 14% drop.
 In 2016, the number of homicides was roughly 750, according to Chicago police data.

 The declines happened citywide, including in historically high-crime areas.
 Still, Chicago still has more violent crime than New York and Los Angeles.
-Both cities had about 1,800 shooting victims combined, while Chicago has had about 2,500 this year, according to the Chicago Tribune.
+Both cities had about 1,800 shooting victims combined, while Chicago has had about 2,500 this year, according to the Chicago Tribune,which tracks shootings.

 Police have credited Chicago’s drop in crime to the use of technology used to predict where shootings might occur, while experts also credit anti-violence programs that offer jobs and gang conflict mediation.

-Note: This story has been corrected to reflect that 13 people were wounded, not killed.